EMERALD0874/AudioLoader-PackDB/README.md

 - `manifest_version` - This should always reflect the latest manifest version available in this guide.
 Newer manifest versions provide additional features only available on newer installations.
 Make sure to check this README for a guide on updating versions.
 - `music` - This determines whether your pack displays as music or Steam UI sound replacements.
 - `ignore` - This controls which Steam UI sound files will not be customized if creating a sound pack.
 This is necessary if not replacing all sounds.
+- `mappings` - This tells AudioLoader what sound files corrospond to each deck sound effect.
+Only available in manifest version 2 and above.
+This is not needed if you name your sound files the exact same as the deck's native sound effects.

 ## Adding sound files
 This is where the guide will split in two.
 If you are looking to add background music to the Steam UI, please read the **Music packs** section.
 If you are looking to replace existing Steam UI sounds, please read the **Sound packs** section.